 Each organiser has the freedom to create their own logo, within the framework of the design system.

-The package of benefts available to the event’s offcial sponsors includes: strong brand positioning in camera view around the court through advertising sequences on LED boards, floor stickers and interview backdrops as well as full activation rights, corporate hospitality opportunities and tickets.
-From the EHF EURO 2018 in Croatia, sponsors are able to make use of a 40 metres of LED advertising on the long side and LED static boards behind the goals providing much improved visibility for brands and their advertising
+The package of benefits available to the event’s official partners includes: strong brand positioning in camera view around the court through advertising sequences on LED boards, floor stickers and interview backdrops as well as full activation rights, corporate hospitality opportunities and tickets.
+Official partners are able to make use of a 40 metres of LED advertising on the long side and LED static boards behind the goals providing much improved visibility for brands and their advertising.

-In addition to presence in the arenas, sponsors can also beneft from many additional branding and activation opportunities.
-Through branded content or campaigns on digital channels, it is possible to engage with millions of fans through the EHF EURO events’ offcial digital channels.
+In addition to presence in the arenas, official partners can also benefit from many additional branding and activation opportunities.
+Through branded content or campaigns on digital channels, it is possible to engage with millions of fans through the EHF EURO events’ official digital channels.
 On-site too, opportunities can be provided for activation at special locations in the host cities, including fan areas in the city centres or arenas.

-Partners and sponsors are additionally interested in visibility, either through TV, LED advertising systems or via on-site activations.
-They want to create interaction with the fans and customers and engage with them through promotional stands, corporate hospitality or through social and digital campaigns.
+That requires that the entertainment on offer in the arena as well as all around the host city meets top-level standards.
+Partners and sponsors are interested in visibility – either through TV and LED advertising systems or via on-site activations.
+They want to create interaction with the fans and customers, and engage with them through promotional stands, corporate hospitality, or social and digital campaigns.

 This is particularly important at the EHF EURO events, where more than 1,000 media representatives can be on-site, and a close cooperation is essential between the EHF’s own media team, the organising committee and media partners.